 Wood from forest is the world's major renewable commodity and the demand for wood and other forest products are increasing in a trend, which resulted in serious depletion of forest cover due to demand for fuel wood, fodder and timber.
 The gap between demand and supply of forest produce is so wide that most intensive management practices in the existing forests cannot bridge it.
 The ever increasing human population would likely to keep the demand for forest produce at a higher order.
 In order to bridge the widening gap, forest productivity has to be maximized to meet the increasing demand by adopting new ways and technologies.
-The demand for Indian industrial demand rose from 58 million cubic meters in 2000 to 123 million cu.m in 2013 and expected to cross 150 million cu.m by 2018 (1).
+The demand for Indian industrial rose from 58 million cubic meters in 2000 to 123 million cu.m in 2013 and expected to cross 150 million cu.m by 2018 (1).

 Water management experts have assessed that water is going to be the major constraint for economic development in most parts of the world, since the demand of water has been increasing at an alarming rate.
 Therefore, water is a precious commodity and its judicious utilization is very much essential for maximizing crop yield.
 In recent times, the mean annual rainfall is decreasing, the length and severity of dry season has become a limiting factor for the crop growth and productivity.
 The moisture requirements of crops are met with drip irrigation system in many parts of the world.
-Since in forest, natural vegetation and rain fed plantations have low annual increments that cannot meet the increasing needs of the local communities and industries for wood, building materials, industrial inputs and other products.
+Since in forest, natural vegetation and rainfed plantations have low annual increments that cannot meet the increasing needs of the local communities and industries for wood, building materials, industrial inputs and other products.

 Drip method of irrigation helps to reduce the over-exploitation of groundwater that partly occurs because of inefficient use of water under surface method of irrigation.
-Environmental problems associated with the surface method of irrigation like water logging and salinity are also completely absent under drip method of irrigation (Narayanamoorthy, 2003), Drip method helps in achieving saving in irrigation water, increased water-use efficiency, decreased tillage requirement, higher quality products, increased crop yields and higher fertilizer-use efficiency (2,3,4).
+Environmental problems associated with the surface method of irrigation like water logging and salinity are also completely absent under drip method of irrigation (2).
+Drip method helps in achieving saving in irrigation water, increased water-use efficiency, decreased tillage requirement, higher quality products, increased crop yields and higher fertilizer-use efficiency (3,4,5).
+Similarly, in drip irrigated plantation the weed problem was very minimum and it also helpful in reducing the labour usage (4).